neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 enableTableOfContents: true
 ---

-## Remove duplicates from the elements table

 Suppose that you asked a fellow developer, Albert Einstein III, to finish populating the `elements` table with data.
-Being rather absent minded, Albert inserts a few duplicate rows.
+Being rather absent minded, Albert inserted a few duplicate rows.
 You noticed the duplicates when running the following query:

 ```sql
 SELECT * FROM elements ORDER BY id;